core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Besides building on very well understood security implications and being limited to specific, well-defined steps that are proven to not require security or to not be able to attain it, possible exceptions should also be limited to use cases where accesses to a group resource have a specific, narrow, and well understood scope, and where only a few CoAP servers (or, ideally, only one) would possibly respond to a group request.

-A relevant exceptional example is a CoAP client performing the discovery of hosts such as a group manager or a Resource Directory {{RFC9176}}, by probing for them through a group request sent to the CoAP group.
-This early, unprotected step is relevant for a CoAP client that does not know the address of such hosts in advance, and that does not yet have configured a mutual security relation with them.
+A relevant exceptional example is a CoAP client performing the discovery of hosts such as a Group Manager or a Resource Directory {{RFC9176}}, by probing for them through a group request sent to the CoAP group.
+This early, unprotected step is relevant for a CoAP client that does not know the address of such hosts in advance, and that does not yet have configured a mutual security relationship with them.
 In this kind of deployments, such a discovery procedure does not result in a considerable and harmful amplification, since only the few CoAP servers that are the object of discovery are going to respond to the group request targeting that specific resource.
 In particular, those hosts can be the only CoAP servers in that specific CoAP group (hence listening for group requests sent to that group), and/or the only CoAP servers explicitly configured to respond to group requests targeting specific group resources.

 With the exception of such particular use cases, group communications MUST be secured using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, see {{chap-oscore}}.
 As discussed in {{chap-security-considerations-sec-mode-attacks}}, this limits the feasibility and impact of amplification attacks.